 Optimising Group A herbicides in canola

-Group A herbicides were first commercialised in Australia in the early to mid 1980s.
+Group A herbicides were first sold in Australia in the early to mid-1980s.

-Several different Group A herbicides are used in Australia.
-Those that are registered for use in broadleaf crops such as canola are from the aryloxyphenoxypropionate (fop) or cyclohexanediones (dim) sub-classes.
-Other Group A herbicides used in certain cereal crops are not covered in this Fact Sheet.
+In Australia, farmers use various Group A herbicides.
+There are two sub-classes of herbicides registered for use in broadleaf crops.
+Farmers use them on crops such as canola.
+This includes the aryloxyphenoxypropionate (fop) or cyclohexanediones (dim) sub-classes.
+Other Group A herbicides used in certain cereal crops are not covered in this fact sheet.

-• Conduct a resistance test to know which Group A herbicides are still effective.
+- A resistance test will determine which Group A herbicides are still effective.

-• Environmental conditions can affect herbicide performance, especially frost prior to herbicide application.
+- Environmental conditions can affect herbicide performance.
+This includes frost before application.

 Useful Resources